Universal algorithm for transforming Hamiltonian eigenvalues: Outline of Paper

-The main results of our work are schematically depicted in Fig.~\ref{fig::logic_flow} and summarised as follows.
+The main results of our work are schematically depicted in Fig.~\ref{fig::logic_flow} and summarized as follows.

 \begin{enumerate} \item In Sec.~\ref{sec::uncompiled}, we develop an algorithm that performs a universal Hamiltonian eigenvalue transformation by concatenating two subroutines, namely controlization~\cite{dong2019controlled} and Fourier series simulation.
-The controlization subroutine adds control to an unknown Hamiltonian dynamics $H$; by approximating the Fourier series of a desired function $f$, one can then use this controlled dynamics to simulate the dynamics of the transformed Hamiltonian $f(H)$.
-Both subroutines are implemented efficiently using a randomized Hamiltonian simulation technique. \item In Sec.~\ref{sec::compiled}, we present a method, hereby dubbed ``compilation'', which provides a framework for constructing a more efficient circuit of any quantum algorithm constructed by concatenating subroutines that make use of randomized Hamiltonian simulation.
-We achieve this by employing the resource of temporally correlated randomness in order to optimize the overall task at hand rather than the individual modules as per the ``uncompiled'' algorithm.
-In our case of UHET, we show that this leads to a more efficient algorithm. \item In Sec.~\ref{sec::qsvt}, we compare the performance of our two new algorithms for transforming eigenvalues of an unknown Hamiltonian with a method based upon the Quantum Singular Value Transformation (QSVT).
-We show that our compiled algorithm has a better runtime than the QSVT-based algorithm, which in turn outperforms our uncompiled algorithm in this regard. \end{enumerate}
+The controlization subroutine adds control to an unknown Hamiltonian dynamics $e^{-iH\tau}$.
+By approximating the Fourier series of a desired function $f$, one can then use this controlled dynamics to simulate the dynamics associated to the transformed Hamiltonian $f(H)$.
+Both subroutines are implemented efficiently using a randomized Hamiltonian simulation technique. \item In Sec.~\ref{sec::compiled}, we present a method, hereby dubbed \textit{compilation}, which provides a framework for constructing a more efficient circuit for any quantum algorithm constructed by concatenating subroutines that each make use of randomized Hamiltonian simulation.
+We achieve this by employing the resource of temporally correlated randomness in order to optimize the overall task at hand rather than the individual modules as per the \textit{uncompiled} algorithm.
+We show that this leads to a more efficient algorithm for transforming unknown Hamiltonian dynamics. \item In Sec.~\ref{sec::qsvt}, we compare the performance of our two new algorithms for transforming eigenvalues of an unknown Hamiltonian with a method based upon the Quantum Singular Value Transformation (QSVT) \cite{gilyen2019quantum, low2019hamiltonian,martyn2021grand}.
+We show that our compiled algorithm has a better time complexity than the QSVT-based algorithm, which in turn outperforms our uncompiled algorithm in this regard. \end{enumerate}

-We begin by formalizing the task and our envisaged framework.
+We begin by formalizing the task and setting.